Difference Between Joint Product and By Product

 What is By Product?

 By-products are not intentionally made.
 They are incidental products that result from the processing of another product or the main product.
-These products have fewer sales value as compared to Joint products.
+These products have less sales value as compared to Joint products.
 Sometimes they are just waste and are disposed of.

-For example, the sugar refining process creates molasses as its By-product, processing of butter produces buttermilk as its By-product, and these are useful, but the By-product like harmful gases after fuel combustion is not at all useful.
+For example, the sugar refining process creates molasses as its By-product, processing of butter produces buttermilk as its By-product, and these are useful, but the By-product, like harmful gases after fuel combustion, is not at all useful.

 The input of the By-product is mostly waste or the product having low value.
 These products do not contribute anything to the market.